 Andrew Agati has a history of representing corporate clients in sophisticated, complex, and sensitive matters in a wide variety of industries and disciplines.
 He has tried cases to verdict in Ohio, Florida, and California, and has served as lead appellate counsel in the defense of a class certification denial.
 For the past nine years, however, his focus has been in spearheading insurance recoveries for corporate policyholders in a variety of business sectors, under various state and international laws, and under a wide variety of insurance policies, including E&O policies, Financial Institution Bonds (or Crime Policies), Computer Fraud and Cyber policies, EPL policies, D&O policies, Product Recall policies, CGL policies, Business Property and Interruption policies, Title Insurance, as well as Reinsurance Treaties.
 In that time, he has helped recover nearly $150 million for his clients.
 At the same time, Andrew continues to be called upon to defend major high-stakes matters, including most recently a False Claims Act case involving a highway product manufacturer.

 - Partner, Hahn Loeser & Parks LLP, 2009-present

 - Partner, Squire Sanders & Dempsey LLP, 2005-09

 Andrew resides in Saratoga Springs, New York, with his wife and three daughters.
-He is an assistant basketball coach of second-to-fourth-grade girls and enjoys teaching his daughters how to ski and play soccer.
-Andrew likes to spend his free time golfing and playing guitar.
+He enjoys helping his daughters in all of their youth sports activities.
+In his free time, Andrew likes to cross-train for endurance events and learn how to play the guitar.

 - Obtaining summary judgment (in one case, against an E&O carrier, and in another case, against a Financial Institution Bond / Crime carrier) that the insurers’ denial of claims were in bad faith.